 - Expect to worship in a more formal, liturgical style, using Texts for Common Prayer.
 The service will include readings from the Old and New Testament, a sung psalm, a biblical sermon, prayers led from up front, and holy communion.

 - Expect to celebrate holy communion at every Sunday service.
 We believe that the service of word and sacrament is the ancient pattern of Sunday worship passed down to us from the New Testament apostles.
-Anyone baptized with water in the name of the Father, Son, and Holy Spirit is welcome to partake.
+Anyone baptized with water in the name of the Father, Son, and Holy Spirit is welcome to receive communion at our church.

 - Expect to meet caring and friendly people with diverse backgrounds and experience.